TBPixel/dolphin-memory-rs/README.md

 # dolphin-memory-rs

 A crate for reading from and writing to the emulated memory of Dolphin in rust.
+A lot of internals here are directly based on [aldelaro5's Dolphin Memory Engine](https://github.com/aldelaro5/Dolphin-memory-engine).

 Currently the only platform supported is Windows, though it should be possible to port it to other platforms.